Dominik2812/django_google_calendar_milestones/README.md

 ## First steps: get acess to google calendar
 To use this app you need to comunicate with your Google calendar.
 For that please follow these steps:
 * create a new Google Calendar and call it Milestones.
 For security reasons do not use your personal Calendar.
 All Events that are not in your local database will we deleted.
+The Milestones Calendar can be displayed along with your personal Calendar.

 * go to Google Cloud Platform:
 * create create a google developers